-These ROM areas must be reserved:
+The following ROM areas must be reserved:

-- The reset vector, which will be overwritten by the monitor program during debugging - The IRQ vector at address 0x0060, 0x0063, which is used by the monitor program - The CSI or UART receive interrupt, which is used by the monitor program - The Security ID area at 0x0070-0x0079, which contains the authentication code - The monitor area: 2048 bytes at the end of the internal ROM, which is used by the monitor program.
+- The reset vector, which will be overwritten by the monitor program during debugging - The IRQ vector at address 0x0002, 0x0003, which is used by the monitor program - The CALLT table entry at address 0x007E, 0x007F, which is used for software breakpoints - The OCD option byte area address at 0x0084, which is used for configuring the OCD interface - The Security ID area at 0x0085-0x008E, which contains the authentication code - Monitor area 1 at 0x008F-0x018F, which is used by the monitor program - Monitor area 2 beginning at 0x0190.
+The exact size is device-specific and defined in the linker command file.
+This area is used by the monitor program for the pseudo RRM area.